meta-llama/llama-recipes/recipes/use_cases/end2end-recipes/raft/README.md

 **NOTE** You need to be aware of your RPM (requests per minute), TPM (tokens per minute) and TPD (tokens per day), limit on your account in case using any of model API providers.
 In our case we had to process each document at a time.
 Then merge all the Q&A `json` files to make our dataset.
 We aimed for a specific number of Q&A pairs per document anywhere between 50-100.
 This is experimental and totally depends on your documents, wealth of information in them and how you prefer to handle question, short or longer answers etc.

 Alternatively we can use on prem solutions such as the [TGI](../../../../inference/model_servers/hf_text_generation_inference/README.md) or [VLLM](../../../../inference/model_servers/llama-on-prem.md).
 Here we will use the prompt in the [generation_config.yaml](./generation_config.yaml) to instruct the model on the expected format and rules for generating the Q&A pairs.
-In this example, we will show how to create a vllm openai compatible server that host Meta Llama 3 70B instruct locally, generate the Q&A pairs and apply self-curation to get the final dataset.
+In this example, we will show how to create a vllm openai compatible server that host Meta Llama 3 70B instruct locally, and generate the RAFT dataset.

 ```bash
 # Make sure VLLM has been installed